 Abby Sun is the Director of Artist Programs at IDA.
-As a graduate researcher in the MIT Open Documentary Lab, where she is a graduate student in Comparative Media Studies and edits Immerse.
+As a graduate researcher in the MIT Open Documentary Lab, she edited Immerse.
 Through her work, Abby considers the power dynamics in the documentary form’s inherent smudging of reality, with a particular interest in the media infrastructures and cultural artifacts of moving image exhibition.

 CV available upon request